max-talanov/1/affective_computing_course/neuromodulation.md

 # Neuromodulation

-In case neurotransmitter lives the synaptic cleft and avoids degradation it massively influences neurons (even brain areas) on it's pathway.
+In case neurotransmitter lives in the synaptic cleft and avoids degradation it massively influences neurons (even brain areas) on it's pathway.

 ### DA